-Supervisors of the project
+Supervisors of the project.

 Other users may be fellow students and other people who may be interested in the project outcome.

 Operating Environment

 The analysis shall be conducted using R Studio, a software for data analysis.
 It shall be on Windows 10 though it can work on any Operating System.
 It doesn’t have any unique hardware requirements as long as the computer has enough memory and storage space for the analysis products.